softwareag-government-solutions/webmethods-devportal-configurator/testing/README.md

 The images used in this testing are the official SoftwareAG images for [Developper Portal](https://hub.docker.com/r/softwareag/devportal) so this should be a breeze to try.

-## start base components and change password
+## all-in-one: start dev portal and apply all configs

+docker-compose up -d devportal elasticsearch config_allinone

+## apply system configs one by one

+### start dev portal

 docker-compose up -d devportal elasticsearch

-## system configs
+### update password

+docker-compose up changepassword

+### save or update users

+docker-compose up config_users

+### save or update user groups

+docker-compose up config_usergroups

+### save or update teams

+docker-compose up config_teams

 Authors
 --------------------------------------------